ewhicher/matter/content/collections/pages/home.md

   -
     id: ldug7jnc
     image: mobility-experiences---cover-1677001107.jpg
-    text: 'The role of mobility hubs in driving a more connected travel experience'
+    text: 'The role of smart mobility hubs in the future of sustainable travel.'
     button_label: 'Get the report'
     button_icon: arrow
     colour: black